rishyym0927/Affinity_frontend/README.md

   - **index.js**: The entry point of the application.

 > [!TIP]
->  Users are informed that they have the complete right to manipulate the sample data present in *sampleData.js*, as it is hardcoded.
-Any changes made will affect only your own codebase and will not impact others.
+> Users are informed that they have full control over the sample data present in *sampleData.js*, as it is hardcoded.
+Any modifications made will only affect your local codebase and will not impact other users.

 ### Routing

-**Affinity** is still under development so it lacks connectivity between its various pages hence there is no button or something kind of that can direct you to other pages.
-But you can access them by using a */* followed by *page-route*.
+**Affinity** is currently under development, so navigation between pages is not yet fully implemented.
+As a result, there are no buttons or links to direct you to other sections of the platform.
+However, you can access different pages manually by appending the */* followed by respective *page-route* to the base URL.

 <table align="center">
   <tr>